-If you’re a regular reader of this site there’s a good chance you’ve already adopted most of these.
-They are:
+If you’re a regular user of this website, there’s a good chance that you’ve already adopted many of these.
+They’re:

 - Eating a healthy diet